micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 9.md

-And God is able to make all grace (every favor and [^c]earthly blessing) come to you in abundance, so that you may always _and_ under all circumstances _and_ whatever the need [^d]be self-sufficient [possessing enough to require no aid or support and furnished in abundance for every good work and charitable donation].
+And God is able to make all grace (every favor and earthly blessing) come to you in abundance, so that you may always _and_ under all circumstances _and_ whatever the need be self-sufficient [possessing enough to require no aid or support and furnished in abundance for every good work and charitable donation].